Azure/azure-powershell/src/WebPubSub/docs/New-AzWebPubSubKey.md

   - `[ResourceName <String>]`: The name of the resource.
   - `[SharedPrivateLinkResourceName <String>]`: The name of the shared private link resource
   - `[SubscriptionId <String>]`: Gets subscription Id which uniquely identify the Microsoft Azure subscription.
 The subscription ID forms part of the URI for every service call.

-PARAMETER <IRegenerateKeyParameters>: Parameters describes the request to regenerate access keys
-  - `[KeyType <KeyType?>]`: The keyType to regenerate.
-Must be either 'primary' or 'secondary'(case-insensitive).

 ## RELATED LINKS